Booting a Live ISO Image from Network

 The

-parameter controls how the dracut network module sets up the network.
-Several options exists to control how the network interface should be setup.
+ip=parameter controls how the dracut network module sets up the network.
+Several options exist to control how the network interface should be set up.
 Please consult the dracut manual for further information.The boot parameter

-specifies the remote endpoint and protocol to find the live ISO file.
-So farftp
+root=live:PROTOCOL://IP/PATH...specifies the remote endpoint and protocol to find the live ISO file.
+So far,ftp,http,https, anddollyare supported.

 Boot from the Network

-Within the network which has access to the PXE server and the IP in the root= option, any network client can now boot the live system.
-A test based on QEMU is done as follows:
+Within the network that has access to the PXE server and the IP in the

 Available Remote Boot Options

-There are the following kernel boot options available to control the behavior of the remote boot process.
+The following kernel boot options are available to control the behavior of the remote boot process.

 - rd.kiwi.live.curl_options=